Your Cart is Empty

 Worker ownership drives coffee innovation at Aquiares.

 We've brought Aquiares Centroamericano back for five consecutive years because when you find a farm that's committed to coffee excellence, quality tends to improve year after year.
-That constant improvement comes from Aquiares' 1,800-person community where 96% of workers own their homes - multi-generational experience means cherries are picked at peak ripeness and the delicate 18-24 day drying period gets executed without cutting corners.
+That constant improvement comes from Aquiares' 1,800-person community where 96% of workers own their homes.
+Multi-generational experience means cherries are picked at peak ripeness, and the delicate 18-24 day drying period gets executed without cutting corners.

 Competition coffee that doesn't require competition skills.